Mention classic car investing to many people and you might be met with an incredulous, “Isn't a car a bad investment?”

 Several companies (including us) are working to eliminate that enormous cost of admission.
 Our platform lets asset owners offer shares in their assets that represent a piece of a minority ownership stake.
 Casual investors can get exposure to this very lucrative asset class – and diversify as broadly as they wish – without an enormous capital outlay or the ongoing expense and headaches.
 Asset owners get the benefits of distributed risk, access to liquidity, and they maintain majority ownership, custody, and control.

-We expect our first classic car offering in Q2.
+We expect our first classic car offering later this year.

 Sign up for our mailing list – we'll never share your email address.